I Paralyze: Release and promotion

+Singles

+"Rudy" was released in March 1982 as the first single and featured "Do I Ever Cross Your Mind" as its B-side.
+The original version of "Rudy" was recorded by Italian-French singer Dalida as "Quand je n'aime plus, je m'en vais" in 1981, with the topic and the language changed from French to English.
+The french song was composed by Pierre Delanoë, Jacques Morali, Henri Belolo and Jeff Barnel.
+Billboard described "Rudy" as "a midtempo rocker which recalls the pulse and energy of Phil Spector's Wall of Sound", noting the appropriateness of the comparison given that "Cher started out as a background singer for Spector sessions".
+Bil Carpenter of AllMusic called it as a "girl-group-styled" track and one of the album's standouts.
+Pop Rescue characterized it as a "rock love song" with "fairly catchy" qualities, and praised Cher for delivering the vocals "with power, and flawlessly".
+Pop Dose referred to it as a "straight-ahead rock number" but "a little shy in the hooks department".
+The single failed to chart upon its release.

+"I Paralyze" was released as the album's second single.
+The track was featured in Billboards Top Single Picks section, where it was classified as "recommended".

 Critical reception

 A review from Billboard noted, "Don't let the punky sunglasses on the cover fool you: this time around Cher stays very much within an Olivia Newton-John/Sheena Easton pop context, with a collection of songs she can easily include in her Las Vegas shows."
 While acknowledging that "Cher has her detractors," the review concluded that "her musical ability cannot be denied and she handles the A/C adult contemporary material here with aplomb if not sensitivity."

-In a contemporary review for AllMusic, Bil Carpenter described I Paralyze as "a strong set" that features "a hardy rhythm section and good range of soft-rock and pop ballads well suited for Cher's vocals."
+In a retrospective review for AllMusic, Bil Carpenter described I Paralyze as "a strong set" that features "a hardy rhythm section and good range of soft-rock and pop ballads well suited for Cher's vocals."
 He noted that the album successfully brought the singer "out of an outdated style into modern music," crediting the production work of John Farrar, who was known as Olivia Newton-John's producer.
 Carpenter highlighted the "girl-group-styled 'Rudy'" and the "piano ballad 'When the Love Is Gone'" as standout tracks.